Where Sports Betting is Legal Now

 Betting on in-state colleges is not permitted.

-New Hampshire has done decently well despite its limited market, but its handle will likely plummet after Massachusetts launched online betting.
+New Hampshire has done decently well despite its limited market, but its handle has been affected by legalization in neighboring states.

 New Jersey

-New Jersey, the state to bring the sports gambling case to the Supreme Court, is now enjoying the fruits of its labor.
-"The Gold Standard" for legal sports betting was the third state to take a legal bet and has continued to set state records thank to a competitive, operator-friendly system.
+New Jersey, the state that brought the sports gambling case to the Supreme Court, is now enjoying the fruits of its labor.
+"The Gold Standard" for legal sports betting was the third state to take a legal bet and has continued to set state records, thanks to a competitive, operator-friendly system.

-It's home to 21 online sportsbooks, with room for at least 20 more.
+It's home to 21 online sportsbooks, with room for many more.
 It's also accepting new operator models like betting exchange Prophet.

 New Jersey brought in $10.9 million in bets in 2021, beating out Nevada in handle every month that year.
 It now leads all states in handle, despite a betting ban on in-state colleges, which cost it during Saint Peters' Cinderella run to the Elite Eight.

-Though New York's mobile sports betting launch — and the massive revenue its amassed since January — pose a threat to New Jersey's dominance, so far revenue's been up over last year.
+Though New York's mobile sports betting launch, and the massive revenue it has amassed since January, pose a threat to New Jersey's dominance, revenue has been up over last year so far.

 New Mexico